Alluxio/alluxio/docker/README.md

 Copy the web UI's URL in the instruction to your browser, you should see tachyon's web UI, if worker number is not 2, refresh the page after a while because workers may be connecting to master.

-Then, we want to run `bin/tachyon runTests` on master node, so, copy the command for sshing into master node from the instruction to your command line, run it and you should be in your master node as root now.
+copy the command for sshing into master node from the instruction to your command line, run it and you should be in your master node as root now.

-cd to the tachyon home on your master node
+cd to the tachyon home on your master node:

     cd /opt/tachyon_container

-start a local worker on master because runTests need a local worker
+start a local worker on master because runTests need a local worker:

     bin/tachyon-start.sh worker

 after the local worker start, refresh the web UI, 3 workers should be active now

-run tests, all tests should pass if everything works well
+run tests:

     bin/tachyon runTests

+all tests should pass if everything works well

 refresh web UI again, and browse the file system in the UI, see files in memory!

+If something goes wrong, you can check via:

+    docker logs

+or ssh into master, worker, then:

+    cd /opt/tachyon_container/logs
+    ls

+and view the logs

 ### Example 1